Snorre98/Noodleio/README.md

 # noodleio

-Noodle.io is an android game ramen themed [Slither.io](https://en.wikipedia.org/wiki/Slither.io) snake.io clone made in Java using Libgdx game Framework and Firebase as a project for the NTNU module TDT4240 Software Architecture .
+Noodle.io is an android game ramen themed [Slither.io](https://en.wikipedia.org/wiki/Slither.io) snake.io clone made in Java using Libgdx game Framework and SupaBase as a project for the NTNU module TDT4240 Software Architecture .

 Create a lobby, invite your friends and play !